RiiConnect24/Wii-Guide/_pages/en_US/nintendont.md

 ##### Getting Started

-There is no "guide" to use the Nitendont app.
+There is no "guide" to use the Nintendont app.
 This is intended to help you learn how to use it, by giving you a quick start.
 You should be able to figure out all the great features of USB Loader GX by using it.
 {: .notice--info}

-##### User Interface

-There are multiple buttons in the USB Loader GX interface.

 ###### Key Features